rgj40q/laughing-succotash/doc.md

 ## §3.8

 Like adverb, PARTICIPLE PHRASE may be single or multiple.
 If multiple, parts may be separated with participle conjunction *em*, *om*, and if they are, there may be an participle conjunction in the beginning.
 Participle modifies all open-class parts of speech except verb.
 Each single is of two types.
-The first consists of intransitive participle, optionally followed by an adverb type B subphrase.
+The first consists of intransitive participle, optionally followed by a participle II phrase.
 * *bonem* 'well'
 * *bonem multef* 'very well'
 * *bonem em longem* 'well and long'
 * *om bonem om longem* 'either well or long'

-The second consists of transitive adverb type B, then optional adverb type B phrase, then obligatory subargument (note the level shift).
+The second consists of transitive participle, then optional participle II phrase, then obligatory argument II (note the level shift).
 * *dim corde boneh* 'gladly'
 * *dim totef corde boneh* 'absolutely gladly'

-Similarly, ADVERB B SUBPHRASE may be single or multiple.
-If multiple, parts may be separated with subadverb B conjunction *ef*, *of*, and if they are, there may be an subadverb B conjunction in the beginning.
+Similarly, PARTICIPLE II PHRASE may be single or multiple.
+If multiple, parts may be separated with participle II conjunction *ef*, *of*, and if they are, there may be an participle II conjunction in the beginning.
 Each single is of two types.
-The first consists of intransitive subadverb type B, optionally followed by an adverb type B subsubphrase.
+The first consists of intransitive participle II, optionally followed by an participle III phrase.
 * *bonef* 'well'
 * *bonef multep* 'very well'
 * *bonef ef longef* 'well and long'
 * *of bonef of longef* 'either well or long'

-The second consists of transitive subadverb type A, then optional adverb type B subsubphrase, then obligatory subsubargument (note the level shift).
+The second consists of transitive participle II, then optional participle III phrase, then obligatory argument III (note the level shift).
 * *dif corde bonec* 'gladly'
 * *dif totep corde bonec* 'absolutely gladly'

-Like infinitive subsubphrase, there is only one single ADVERB TYPE B SUBSUBPHRASE, which consists of intransitive subsubadverb type B. Multiple has parts separated with subsubadverb type B conjunction *ep*, *op*.
+Like infinitive III phrase, there is only single PARTICIPLE III PHRASE, which consists of intransitive participle III.
+Multiple has parts separated with participle III conjunction *ep*, *op*.
 * *bonep* 'well'
 * *bonep ep longep* 'well and long'
 * *op bonep op longep* 'either well or long'